 Gas imbalances occur when sales are more or less than the entitled ownership percentage of total gas production.
 Any amount received in excess is treated as a liability.
 If less than the entitled share of the production is received, the excess is recorded as a receivable.
-There were no gas imbalance positions at December 31, 2006, December 31, 2005, June 12, 2005, or December 31, 2004.
+There were no gas imbalance positions at December 31, 2007, 2006 and 2005 or June 12, 2005.